 Get or Return Multiple Items From Specified Range

 In the previous example, we get single item but in some situations, we may need to get multiple items by specifying a range according to index.
 We will use [start:end] square brackets with the start and end of index numbers.
 In this example, we want to get a range between

 Multiple items are returned as list too.
 So we can assign returning list into new variable and use this list.

 There are different types of removal operations on python lists.
 We will use

 remove function by specifying the value of the item we want to remove.
 In this example, we will remove the item

 Another way to remove an item is using

-del keyword with list name and index.
-In this example we want to remove the index number
+del keyword with the list name and index.
+In this example, we want to remove the index number

-Some times we need to clear or remove all items from given list.
-This can be done one by one but it is trivial task.
+Some times we need to clear or remove all items from the given list.
+This can be done one by one but it is a trivial task.
 We can use

 clear function of the list to remove all items.
 But keep in mind that this will not undefine the list.
 The list will be an empty list.